 A Map Layers filter (above) displays power generation projects and several types of pertinent information:

-There are 24 choices of map images, which suit various info-graphics: satellite imagery; imagery hybrid; streets; topographic; streets at night; terrain with labels; canvas (light and dark); oceans; National Geographic style; open street; charted territory; community; navigation; newspaper; human geography; modern antique; mid-century; nova; colored pencil; firefly hybrid; and USA topographical.
+There are 24 choices of map images fit for various info-graphics: satellite imagery; imagery hybrid; streets; topographic; streets at night; terrain with labels; canvas (light and dark); oceans; National Geographic style; open street; charted territory; community; navigation; newspaper; human geography; modern antique; mid-century; nova; colored pencil; firefly hybrid; and USA topographical.

 The Mekong Infrastructure Impact Screener allows us to assess the impact of two types of projects: